 Brake pads should be thicker than 6.4 mm ( around ¼ inches) for proper functioning and safety measures.
-That makes the wear limit on the brake pad around 3 mm, consider getting a replacement soon if your pads are thinner than this.
+Most mechanics will answer the question of what is the wear limit on brake pads should be around 3 mm or 1/8″.
+You should seriously consider getting your pads replaced soon if they are thinner than this.

 What Are the Wear Limits on Brake Pads?